-By now, you must have heard that music is essential for keeping a sound mind even as it provides a fun way for kids to learn.
+By now, you must have heard that music is essential for keeping a sound mind, even as it provides a fun way for kids to learn.
 It helps sharpen literacy skills in children with learning difficulties, hence its importance in early childhood education.
 The importance of music in speech and language development is mostly undisputed because singing and academic learning are very intertwined.

 Across the globe, many cultures use music as their primary mode of communication.
 They also use it to narrate special events involving historical figures, making the storytelling more engaging and entertaining.
 It becomes easier to depict the actions and emotions of characters in the story, even when words are not enough.

 Stimuli can be interpreted as language or music, depending on how it is perceived.
 A recorded speech, when listened to repeatedly, can be seen as singing.
 The intersection between music and language is broad.
 It is hard to tell where language stops, and the music begins.
-This notion makes you wonder how beneficial music can be in helping children with speech and language difficulties.
+This notion makes you wonder how beneficial music and speech therapy can be in helping children with speech and language difficulties.